Nordix/xcluster/README.md

 Nslookup doesn't work?
 See [DNS-troubleshooting](https://github.com/Nordix/xcluster/blob/master/doc/networking.md#dns-trouble-shooting)

 External access does not work (wget http://www.google.se)?
-Check you host firewall settings.
+Check your host firewall settings.
 If this does not work then images can not be loaded from external sites (docker.io).